2ndSightLab/test-rust-service-2/README.md

-# test-rust-service
+# test-rust-service-2

 A Rust service binary that demonstrates how to use the [rust-service](../rust-service) library to build a secure, production-ready service.
-This service prints the current time periodically with comprehensive logging, configuration management, and security validation.
+This service prints "Hello" messages periodically with comprehensive logging, configuration management, and security validation.
 Also uses common unit tests repository: rust-common-tests

 __Building and Testing__